 Scientists have no explanation for how such a hole could have formed, apart from positing that this Void is the result of several smaller voids coalescing; however, cosmological models suggest that the Universe is not old enough for natural processes to have emptied out such a large volume.
 Regardless of how the Void came to be, the galaxies in it are on average more luminous than galaxies outside of it, but what is really strange is that the galaxies in the hole are arranged in the shape of a tube, a phenomenon that occurs nowhere else, and which has so far resisted a rational explanation.

-Boötes I (Boötes Dwarf Galaxy); a diminutive galaxy that was discovered in 2006, is only about 720 light years in diameter, and located about 197,000 light years away.
-With an apparent magnitude of 13.1, it is one of the faintest galaxies known, and its distorted shape is believed to be the result of the Milky Way pulling it apart.
+– Boötes I (Boötes Dwarf Galaxy) is a diminutive galaxy just 720 light years across that is located about 197,000 light years from Earth.
+With an apparent magnitude of 13.1, it is one of the faintest known galaxies, and its distorted shape is believed to be the result of the Milky Way’s tidal gravity pulling it apart.

-Three meteor showers are associated with Boötes- the January Boötids, the June Boötids, and the Quadrantids.
+There are three main meteor showers associated with the constellation Boötes, namely the January Boötids, the June Boötids, and the Quadrantids.

-June Boötids; another weak shower, the June Boötids peaks between June 26th, and July 2nd every year.
-Although most displays are weak with fewer than five meteors per hour, there have been more productive outbursts, most notably the shower of 1998, when a maximum of 100 meteors per hour was observed.
+– June Boötids, another weak shower, runs from June 26th and July 2nd with a peak on the 28th when a mere one or two meteors per hour may be seen.
+However, there have been more productive outbursts, most notably the shower of 1998, when a maximum of 100 meteors per hour were observed.
 The shower is associated with Comet Pons-Winnecke, a short period comet that orbits the Sun every 6.37 years.

-The Quadrantids; somewhat more productive, the Quadrantids shower peaks during the first week of January, and it is associated with a suspected extinct comet, comet 2003 EH1, that is believed to have lost all of ice, hence the absence of a notable tail.
-The Quadrantids have been known to deliver as many as 120 meteors per hour, and it is best observed from the northern hemisphere, although it has been observed from north of latitude 51 degrees South.
+– The Quadrantids run from December 28th to January 7th, with its peak on the 3rd/4th when from 60 to 120 meteors per hour can be seen.
+It is associated with a suspected extinct comet, 2003 EH1, that is believed to have lost all of its ice, hence the absence of a notable tail.
+The Quadrantids are best observed from the northern hemisphere, although it has been seen north of latitude 51° South.